 Once you open up your coconut water, you get about 3 to 5 days of decent quality, the same as with soda.

-If you’d like to learn a bit more about storage, shelf life, and signs of going bad of coconut water, continue reading.
+Want to learn more about the shelf life, storage, and going bad of coconut water that’s canned, bottled, or in tetra packs?

 How to Store Coconut Water?

 That means you should keep it in a cool and dry area.
 The pantry is best for this purpose, but a cabinet in the kitchen works too.

 As long as it’s unopened, there isn’t much there that can go bad.
 To retain the quality of coconut water for longer, keep the bottles or tetra packs away from sunlight and sources of heat.

 Coconut water sold in aluminum cans is already protected from sunlight by the can.
 You only need to store it away from heat sources, and you’re good to go.

 Once you open the container of coconut water, you should keep the leftovers in the fridge, tightly sealed.
 The same thing applies to fresh coconut water you can get by opening a coconut.